History of Blossomtime

 In 1923, a local fruit processor, Fred L. Granger, and the Reverend Joshua O. Randall conceived the idea of a floral Parade to promote the expanding local business.
 They secured assistance from the St. Joseph Chamber of Commerce, the Rotary Club and the Exchange Club.
 Initially, the publicity consisted of the circulation of a decorated truck around Chicago’s “loop” inviting people to come to Southwest Michigan.
 The first Grand Floral Parade was held on a Wednesday afternoon.
 The second Parade was held on May 14, 1924.
 It included 30 floats, two marching bands and hundreds of private automobiles, which made a tour of the new “Blossom lanes” of Southwest Michigan.

 Also in 1924, Catherine Burrell of Benton Harbor was chosen by newspaper ballots to reign as the first Blossomtime Queen.
 In subsequent years, communities began to hold their own contests selecting queens to represent them in a collective pageant for the title of Miss Blossomtime.
-In 2013, 23 communities held preliminary contests and Katlynn Kennedy, Miss Spirit from the community of Buchanan was crowned the 81st Miss Blossomtime.
-Jalen Holmes of Saint Joseph was named the 17th Mr. Blossomtime.
+In 2013, 23 communities held preliminary contests and Roxie Elliott, Miss Buchanan from the community of Buchanan was crowned the 82nd Miss Blossomtime.
+Connor Hubble of Saint Joseph was named the 18th Mr. Blossomtime.

 The Festival temporarily ceased in 1943 with the advent of World War II.
 In 1951 the St. Joseph and Benton Harbor Chamber of Commerce created Blossomtime, Inc., a non-profit organization of some 75 members governed by aboard of directors.
 The first post-war Parade in 1952 attracted approximately 105,000 spectators who viewed 56 units.

 The Festival today is a volunteer organization governed by a 20-member board of directors, a full time Special Projects Coordinator, part-time Parade Coordinator, and a full time Office Support Staff.
 Executive Directors of record include; Leo Isaac (1969-1970), Phyllis Dowsett (1971 -1984), Carol Weller (1984-1992), Gretchen Gilmore (1992-2004), Mary Jane Johnson (2005), and Sabrina LaSota (2008-2014).
-Joyce Vance, Parade Coordinator has supported the Festival for over 20 years and Jamie Brock, Special Projects Coordinator has been on board for 9 years.
-Sara Lawrence started with the Blossomtime Festival in September 2013.
-In 2001 a non-profit corporation called the Blossomtime Scholarship Fund was added which will award over $12,000 in scholarships this year.
+Joyce Vance, Parade Coordinator since 2010, has supported the Festival for over 20 years and Jamie Brock, Special Projects Coordinator has been on board for 9 years.
+The Blossomtime Festival welcomed Sara Lawrence this year, newly hired for office support.
+In 2001 a non-profit corporation called the Blossomtime Scholarship Fund was added which will award over $18,000 in scholarships this year.